 The learning design must not only present best practices clearly but must also consider the learner’s experience.
 What will keep learners focused, practicing, building skills and confidence, and appreciating the benefits of the training as they see and even witness how their new skills will help them succeed in their work.

-Development must verify the effectiveness of the custom eLearning design before it’s too late to improve it. eLearning development must also demonstrate deliverability of the training via the chosen platforms and quantify delivery practicality before making any greater investment than is needed to demonstrate delivery capabilities at acceptable costs.
+Development must verify the effectiveness of the custom eLearning design before it’s too late to improve it. eLearning development must also demonstrate the deliverability of the training via the chosen platforms and quantify delivery practicality before making any greater investment than is needed to demonstrate delivery capabilities at acceptable costs.

 On-time delivery is always essential.
 There are always ideas for improvement which, if incorporated, would delay delivery.
 Is it worth it?
 A test rollout can provide critical information that often suggests the need for changes previously unidentified.
 As long as validation time has been reserved in the process, it’s possible to make needed changes without missing the delivery deadline.